 Leader, IBM Client Innovation Centre: NS

-APEC's President & CEO, David Chaundy, will host and moderate the session.
+APEC's President & CEO, David Chaundy, hosts and moderates this session.

 This report series and webinar were commissioned by